Complaints Review Commissioner

 Once the Complaints Review Commissioner has made a decision, that is the end of the Commissioner’s involvement.
 There are no further reviews or appeals.

-Any general questions about the Complaints Review Commissioner process should be directed to Grace Page, Discipline Paralegal at the Law Society offices.
+Any general questions about the Complaints Review Commissioner process should be directed to Stefanie Krochak, Discipline Paralegal at the Law Society offices.

 All requests for review should be sent directly to the Complaints Review Commissioner.
 Please do not send requests to the Law Society office or send the Complaints Review Commissioner any new information not previously provided to the Society.